SequAna-Ukon/VTK_CF/README.md

 When it comes to mapping we have several options available to us.

-These can largely be categorized in two:
+These can largely be categorized into two:
-- map the reads to a genome and them count them
+- map the reads to a genome and then count them
 - pseudo-align the reads to a transcriptome

 [What is mapping?](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.html)